uhlersan14/RecipeFinder/README.md

 ## Ideas

 * Personalized Model
-    * For a specific Hikr user
+    * For a specific Recipes
-    * z.B.
-100 weitere "neue" Daten eines bestimmten Benutzers
+rs